ashwinvis/phd-thesis/chapter_01_2_exp_contrib.md

 Parallelism for a image-processing framework is perhaps the most attractive feature of `fluidimage`.
 This was implemented using _data_ or _task parallelism_ for time consuming operations.
-Any such particular workflow can be regarded as a set of data arrays undergoing a series of operations, which when slow are either CPU bound or input/output (I/O) bound.
+Any such particular workflow can be regarded as a set of data arrays undergoing a series of operations, of which the slow operations are parallelized.
+Slow operations are either CPU bound or input/output (I/O) bound.
 As the name suggests, I/O bound operations do not require heavy computation and are limited by storage or memory read/write access speed.
 Python's standard library support multithreading, which are lightweight in terms of memory and useful for I/O bound tasks.
 For CPU bound tasks we need to spawning multiple processes, which